 We uses two main mechanisms to implement research: funding external research and conducting intramural research.

-External research.
+External Research.
 Each year, NIJ solicits proposals that respond to our research agenda.
 We look for ideas that are likely to generate significant advances in both science and practice.
-Proposals are reviewed by independent peer panels composed of both researchers and practitioners from federal, state and local agencies.
+Proposals are reviewed by independent peer panels composed of both researchers and practitioners from federal, state, and local agencies.
 After peer review panels complete their reviews, our scientists present the proposals to the NIJ Director who makes final award decisions.

 Intramural Research In cases where particular expertise and initiative reside within NIJ, our science staff may work independently or in collaboration with other scientists or experts from other organizations.
-Our intramural research program supplements our extramural research program and helps ensure the continuous and efficient fulfillment our mission.
+Our intramural research program supplements our extramural research program and helps ensure the continuous and efficient fulfillment of our mission.
 It also complements, advances and informs extramural research efforts and helps improve criminal justice policy and practice.
 Learn more about NIJ’s intramural research program.

 After NIJ awards a grant or cooperative agreement, our science and grants management staff conduct in-depth, proactive grant monitoring activities, including on-site visits to grantee offices and project locations.
 Each NIJ award is assigned a grant manager who provides technical assistance and guidance to recipients.
 For awards made in the form of cooperative agreements, NIJ scientists work collaboratively with the awardee’s investigators on substantive issues related to the award — providing assistance, guidance, coordination and participation in project activities to ensure its success.